some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 - Scan it
 - Deploy it
 - Create and scale the infrastructure for it
-- and more, I'm sure ... maybe AI will fix it :robot:
+- and more, I'm sure ... maybe AI will fix it 🤖

 It's also gotten [OWASP's](https://owasp.org) attention with a brand new [Top 10 for CI/CD](https://owasp.org/www-project-top-10-ci-cd-security-risks/).
 (We'll hit on most of these today too.)

-No throwing stones in this glass house ...
+> No throwing stones in this glass house ...
 I've taken down a couple thousand users in production with the wrong line endings in a configuration file.
 It had some Windows line endings (`\r\n`) instead of Unix line endings (`\n`).
 I didn't see that, the tests all passed so it was merged, then [SaltStack](https://docs.saltproject.io/en/latest/contents.html) did exactly what I told it to do - applied it and restarted services that never came back up.
 This could have been prevented by having automated checks, or someone more experienced reviewing my config files, or creating a better deployment model, or ... lots of things.
 It's easy to call this a mistake, but a malicious actor could have done this too.
 Systems fail in many ways.
-{: .notice--info}
+{: .prompt-info}

 I've got two things we're going to keep coming back to throughout this talk.